California Paid Family Leave &

 Q: Are school employees eligible for Paid Family Leave benefits during school breaks?

-A: School employees are not eligible for Paid Family Leave benefits if:
+A: Consult with an experienced employment law attorney regarding circumstances when school employees are not eligible for Paid Family Leave benefits.

 Q: How much money can I receive through PFL?